 - Current NSW Fisheries recreation fishing licence essential.
 Purchase online here or at most BCF / K Mart stores.

 The Community fishing program is held most Tuesdays from 9am to approx 3pm.
-Check the events calendar for upcoming fishing dates.
+Check the What's On page for upcoming fishing dates.

-Fishing is not permitted at any other time outside this program.
+Fishing is not permitted under any circumstances at any other time outside this supervised program.